Recipe · Málaga

 - 2 cloves garlic, peeled (remove the central germ to avoid bitterness).

-- 150ml (5 fl oz) Extra Virgin Olive Oil, preferably a Hojiblanca variety.
+- 150ml (5 fl oz) Extra Virgin Olive Oil, preferably a Hojiblanca variety (look for the D.O.P.
+Antequera seal for maximum authenticity).

 - 2 tbsp Sherry vinegar (Vinagre de Jerez).